-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your There is no coinsurance, copayment, appointment, let your doctor's office know you would or deductible for the "Welcome to like to schedule your "Welcome to Medicare" Medicare" preventive visit. preventive visit.